GEOG 2161 - Migration and Development

 Assessment Detail

 Tutorials are the forum where we discuss the subject matter and have small group work exercises to consolidate the knowledge.
-Students are strongly encouraged to attend at least 8 (or 80%) tutorials.
+Students need to make an effort to attend at least 8 (or 80%) tutorials.
 All students are expected to be well prepared for each tutorial and actively discuss the questions raised by the teaching staff and emerged from each week's readings.

 2. Two quizzes @10% each (total 20%)